geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 Let's start with company update.

 ##### **Geohot** [[00:00:08](https://www.youtube.com/watch?v=GNdNtguh1zo&t=8)]
 Cool.
 So yeah, welcome everybody.
 I hear the 5090s now cost $5,000.
 So I don't know what we're going to do about that.
-You know, we might have to ask some tiny box buyers for more money, but we're getting we're getting caught up on our on our backlog of orders.
+You know, we might have to ask some TinyBox buyers for more money, but we're getting we're getting caught up on our on our backlog of orders.
 I think this is the year that we have to focus on getting users.
 I think we have a huge, the more I play with these LLMs, the more I realize what an advantage having a small, simple code basis.
 For example, I have a cloud right now playing with trying to set the overdrive in the SMU.
 Like imagine trying to do that without Tinygrad, right?
 Imagine trying to like, what's cloud going to do recompile the kernel?
 Just also like think about the PyTorch tests and the PyTorch compile times.
 What is the agent going to do?
 I don't understand how people do this.
 Right?
 Like I've never, I've never developed in a company that has like, well, it takes 30 minutes to build and then it takes two hours to run the tests.
 And then yeah, your thing will get merged.
 I don't know.
 I've just never worked in a company like that.
 So I don't know how people do it.
 And I'm sure no agents can't do it.
 So I think we have a huge advantage.
 And I think this is the year we're finally going to start to get users.
 So we got to focus on users for Tinygrad.
 Usability releases, good error messages.
 A lot of this stuff becomes so cheap with LLM agents to like, think of how good we can like, like, like make all the errors.
 You know, again, not from the LLM agent can't make the errors good, but it can find every edge case.
 And then good errors for humans are good errors for agents, right?
 So if we, if we have an output, a good agent, a good error, Tinygrad will be such a usable library for agents.
 So yeah, this is the year we get users.
 That's the company update.
 Tinygrad is going to have users and maybe even be 1.0 by the end of the year.
 I think 1.0 is doable.
 I think we can do that.

 ##### **Chenyu** [[00:02:08](https://www.youtube.com/watch?v=GNdNtguh1zo&t=128)]
 Okay.